antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 <video><source src="oloid-print-1.mp4"></video>

 The very end of the printing was a bit problematic too.
-The supports didn't support the model enough and everything started to move according to the movements of the printer .
-It wasn't that problematic at first, but at one point it really seemed like the oloid could fall.
+The supports didn't support the model enough and everything started to move according to the movements of the printer.

+At one point it really seemed like the oloid could fall.
 Fortunately, I was around the printer and I could hold my piece in place using my finger.
 That is something I'll have to consider the next time I have to think about supports.

 <video><source src="oloid-print-2.mp4"></video>